 Quote tag

 Bilateral (both eyes) $3,900 $3,900 $6,300 $7,000

-Frequently Asked Questions About EVO Visian ICL
+Frequently Asked Questions About EVO ICL

-The EVO Visian ICL lens is implanted behind the iris, or the colored part of the eye.
+The EVO ICL lens is implanted behind the iris, or the colored part of the eye.
 You won’t be able to feel the lens, and others won’t be able to see it.

-It is possible that you may need to wear reading glasses after implantation with EVO Visian ICL.
+It is possible that you may need to wear reading glasses after implantation with EVO ICL.
 This is because presbyopia, or age-related near vision loss, is a natural part of the eye’s aging process that begins to affect everyone at around age 40.
 We offer a number of treatment options for presbyopia.

 Contact The Eye Institute of Utah

-If you would like to learn more about how EVO Visian ICL can benefit your lifestyle and help you see more clearly, schedule a complimentary evaluation today at (801) 266-2283.
+If you would like to learn more about how EVO ICL can benefit your lifestyle and help you see more clearly, schedule a complimentary evaluation today at (801) 266-2283.
 Contact us today to take advantage of this great technology!

+Quote tag